datagovuk/dgu-vagrant-puppet/README.md

     sudo -u www-data /home/co/ckan/bin/paster --plugin=pylons shell /var/ckan/ckan.ini

+## Running ckan tests

+The core ckan tests can be run, but need to use the core ckan solr schema, for which you need to set-up a new solr core.

+    sed 's/8983\/solr/8983\/solr\/ckan-2.2/g' test-core.ini > test-core-dread.ini

+TBC

 ## Debugging Drupal

 ### "The website encountered an unexpected error.
 Please try again later."